Scaling dynamics of the ultracold Bose gas: Discussion and Outlook

-Returning to the equations of motion, in principle \eref{dphidt} alone could be used to simulate the entire expansion dynamics without the need for prohibitively large numerical grids.
+Returning to the equations of motion, in principle \eref{dphidt} alone could be used to simulate the entire expansion dynamics without the need for extremely large numerical grids.
 However, without \eref{dsigdt} there is a significant limitation as the scalings are not known \emph{apriori}.
-A number of works have approached this problem by various analytic approximations for $\lambda_\ii(t)$, including the Castin-Dum scaling solution~\cite{castin_bose-einstein_1996}, the hydrodynamic self-similarity ansatz~\cite{guery-odelin_mean-field_2002,modugno_effective_2018,viedma_effective_2020} applicable to low-energy states, or a linear approximation for the scaling parameter time dependence~\cite{deuar_tractable_2016}.
-Here we find an exact equation of motion for $\lambda_\ii(t)$ able to accommodate the evolution of arbitrary initial states in essentially arbitrary potentials.
+A number of works have approached this problem by various analytic approximations for $\lambda_\ii(t)$, including the Castin-Dum scaling solution~\cite{castin_bose-einstein_1996}, the hydrodynamic self-similarity ansatz~\cite{guery-odelin_mean-field_2002,modugno_effective_2018,viedma_effective_2020}, or a linear approximation for the scaling parameter time dependence~\cite{deuar_tractable_2016}.
+The exact equation of motion for $\lambda_\ii(t)$ found here is able to accommodate the evolution of arbitrary initial states and external potentials.